jcbrinfo/bakfile/README.md

 this repository is to make the following tasks easier:

 * Setup a secure rsync server for a [LAN](https://en.wikipedia.org/wiki/Local_area_network).
-* Upgrade the server or the user list whitout losing data.
+* Upgrade the server or the user list without losing data.
 * Upload/download encrypted backups to/from the cloud (using Duplicity).
 * Manage encryption keys.
 * Sandbox everything inside Linux containers (using Docker Engine and Docker